|Version:||April 23, 2019|

 For example, after adjusting times on a FAT32 USB drive up by an hour at a recent DST rollover (March 2019 in the US), Android initially and erroneously reported all the drive's times as differing from those on UTC-based internal storage; a phone restart sufficed to make the drive's times agree with internal storage as expected.
 Restarts may or may not be required for on-phone content on removable drives: at the same DST rollover, FAT32 USB agreed with FAT32 SD and exFAT USB agreed with exFAT SD—without restarts.
 To be safe, though, restart to prevent Android's error-prone caching from causing problems.

 Mergeall's source-code package also includes the

 test subfolder includes the ziptools package which

-includes create/extract scripts.
+comes with zipfile create/extract scripts.
 If you elect to host your content on your phone's

 internal storage instead of a removable card, for example, you might use either of

 these to copy your content folder in full from a USB drive initially, or export